QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 ----------------------------------------------------------------------------

 The Application Launcher has shortcuts for opening a terminal and a web browser in dedicated disposables, since these are very common tasks.
 The disposable will stay running so long as the process which started the disposable has not exited.
-Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details `here <https://github.com/QubesOS/qubes-issues/issues/2581#issuecomment-272664009>`__).
+Some applications, such as GNOME Terminal, do not wait for the application to close before the process exits (details :issue:`here <2581#issuecomment-272664009>`).
 It is possible to start an arbitrary application in a disposable directly from dom0 by running:

 .. code:: bash